-Hungary: MOL conditioned the INA Croatia refinery modernization with tax changes23.
-December 2014. / SEE Energy News
+Hungary: MOL conditioned the INA Croatia refinery modernization with tax changes, SEE Energy News

 Executive Director of MOL owned Ina’s (Croatia oil company) Refining and Marketing Department, Viktor Bengt Oldsberg said that “modernization of Oil Refinery in Rijeka will occur if the state changes the tax aspect”, referring to the elimination of tax loss refinery, or a debt of 42 MEUR on differences in the calculation of own consumption and losses in refineries.